The Geometry of Refusal in Large Language Models: Concept Cones and Representational Independence: Mechanistic Understanding of Directions

 \begin{graybox} Research Question: Are there genuinely independent directions that influence a model's refusal behavior?
 Can we access the discovered refusal directions through perturbations in the token space? \end{graybox}

-In the previous section, we demonstrated that refusal behavior spans a multi-dimensional cone with infinitely many directions.
-However, whether the orthogonal refusal-mediating basis vectors manipulate independent mechanisms remains an open question.
+In the previous section, we demonstrated that refusal behavior spans a multi--dimensional cone with infinitely many directions.
+However, whether the orthogonal refusal--mediating basis vectors manipulate independent mechanisms remains an open question.
 In this section, we conduct a mechanistic analysis to investigate how these directions interact within the model’s activation space and whether they can be directly influenced through input manipulation.
 This allows us to determine whether they are merely latent properties of the network or actively utilized by the model in response to specific prompts.